asokamoto/GroupTheoryCube/README.md

 **By Ashlyn Okamoto**

 **About**
-This code was created for a thesis project for the Honors College by Computer Science student, Ashlyn Okamoto.
+This code was created for a thesis project for the Portland State University Honors College by Computer Science student, Ashlyn Okamoto.
 The code in this repository was created with the language Java-Processing.
 The base of the cube was created following the [tutorial](https://thecodingtrain.com/CodingChallenges/142.1-rubiks-cube.html) by TheCodingTrain.
 Thesis advisor is Andrew Wilson.

 **How to use**